aivic/datascience/notes/machine learning objectives.md

-* Comparing scikit-learn features to other machine learning Python packages, such as PyTorch and TensorFlow
-* Comparing scikit-learn usage to other machine  learning Python packages, such as PyTorch and TensorFlow
 * Describing where Scikit-learn fits into the machine learning project workflow

 * Describing the limitations of neural networks built with scikit-learn compared to more specialized frameworks